 Getting the Most Out of Therapy

-Knowing how to 'do' therapy 'right' can be challenging.
-Everyone is unique, so therapy will look different depending on the person, the therapist, and the relationship.
-So, while there is no 'right way' to do therapy, some things can help you build trust with your therapist and enhance the overall experience so you can see lasting changes.
+Knowing how to navigate therapy effectively can be challenging.
+Every individual is unique, so therapy will differ based on the person, the therapist, and their relationship.
+While there is no single "right way" to approach therapy, certain considerations can help you build trust with your therapist and enhance your overall experience, leading to lasting changes.

 2. Expect resistance from yourself.
-Choosing to be in therapy is sending yourself the message that you want to face and work through your difficulties, and this can put you on high alert.
-Expect that parts of yourself will act up to protect you.
-Talk about the resistance that you feel with your therapist so you can work through it together.
-Resistance is part of the process but doesn't need to get in the way.
+Opting for therapy sends a message that you are ready to confront your difficulties, which can make you feel apprehensive.
+It’s common for parts of yourself to resist this change in order to protect you.
+Discuss any feelings of resistance with your therapist so you can work through them together.
+Remember, resistance is a natural part of the process and doesn't have to impede your progress.

 5. You can always ask questions.
-Depending on the therapist's approach, you might not always get the answers you want, but you can always ask, and your therapist could help you explore your question and why you may be asking it.
-There are no hard rules in therapy, as it's meant to be your space, so you can explore the parameters and see what's possible as much as you like.
-After all, is it not better to ask than to assume that you know the answer?
+Depending on your therapist’s approach, you might not get the answers you expect, but you are encouraged to ask questions.
+Your therapist can help you explore your inquiries and understand why you’re asking them.
+Therapy is your space to explore, and it’s better to ask than to assume you know the answers.

 Previous